 To avoid clogged drain lines, it’s a good idea to post pamphlets that inform people about the things that should not be flushed down toilet bowls and sinks.
 It’s also a good idea to perform preventive maintenance activities, such as hydro-jetting—which leaves your pipes as clean as the day they were first installed.

-A healthy and functioning plumbing system directly impacts building occupants which can then effect operations and quality of occupancy.
+A healthy and functioning plumbing system directly impacts building occupants which can then affect operations and quality of occupancy.
 As a building manager, keeping your toilet and water facilities free-flowing and clean should always be a top priority.
 Scheduling regular inspections and maintenance are the best way to reduce common plumbing issues.

 While 24-hour plumbers may be available near you, some issues that have progressed to a certain point may take longer to fix, which will cause interruptions.
-As in all things in life, prevention is always better in cure.
+As in all things in life, prevention is always better than cure.